renzol2/brain/docs/fast-fourier-transform.md

 ## Applications

-FFTs are important in many applications since it makes working in the frequency domain as easy as working in the time domain.
+FFTs are important in many applications since it makes working in the [[frequency-domain|frequency domain]] as easy as working in the [[time-domain|time domain]].
 This has numerous applications in mathematics, science, music and other fields.

 For music: